Please Note: this will be updated regularly as more frequently asked questions are identified.

 If you have specific concerns related to the privacy and security of information, the IPCO can be reached directly by email at firstname.lastname@example.org.

 What is my risk if I am pregnant and am exposed to someone with COVID-19?

 The American College of OB/GYN’s has a statement on Vaccinating Pregnant and Lactating Patients Against COVID-19 | ACOG, in addition the CDC has released information about COVID-19 Vaccines for People who Are Pregnant or Breastfeeding | CDC.

 If I am a retired RT, do I need to be registered with the CRTO to assist during the COVID-19 outbreak?

 Whether or not you need to be registered with the CRTO depends upon what type of assistance you would be providing.
 If the task(s) involved fall within the public domain (e.g., working at a screening centre, performing nasopharyngeal swabs), then registration with the CRTO is not required.
 However, if the task(s) involved fall with controlled acts authorized to RTs (e.g., oxygen administration, ventilation, intubation, etc.), or rely heavily on your RT-specific knowledge, then you would need to be a registered member of the CRTO.
 For information on the registration process, please contact Lisa Ng, CRTO Manager of Registration at email@example.com.

 I am a GRT but am currently unemployed.
 Can I sign up to help as well?

-Yes, if you are a registered with the CRTO as a GRT, then all you need to do is sign up on HealthForceOntario’s COVID-19 Health Care Provider Recruitment website.
+If you are registered with the CRTO as a GRT, you may wish to sign up on HealthForceOntario’s COVID-19 Health Care Provider Recruitment website.
 This will allow the Ministry of Health to build a regional roster that makes it easier for employers and hospitals to get in touch with those in their area who can help.

 I have been out of RT practice for a long time.
 Am I still able to apply to register to help out during the outbreak?